 (2) Wuest’s Word Studies from the Greek New Testament

-(3) Paul does not use the Koine (i.e., common) Greek conditional particle ean, which introduces an unfulfilled condition or a hypothetical case, but he employs ei which speaks of a fulfilled condition.
-It is no longer now a supposition with him, but an assumption of the fact.
-This conditional particle suggests, not a future possibility, but expresses a simple present supposition, and is used often when the condition is known to be actually fulfilled.
+(3) Paul does not use the Koine (i.e., common) Greek conditional particle ean, which introduces an unfulfilled condition or a hypothetical case.
+Instead, he employs ei, which speaks of a fulfilled condition.
+It is no longer now a supposition with him but an assumption of the fact.
+This conditional particle suggests not a future possibility but expresses a simple present supposition and is often used when the condition is actually fulfilled.
 (Wuest’s Word Studies From the Greek New Testament, Volume One, Galatians p.
 41)

 Example of the conditional particle ean: